Medically reviewed by Dr. Harshi Dhingra, MD

 Cast iron

-Raw cast iron is an old material that has been in use for cookware since 680 AD.
+Raw cast iron is an old material that has been in use for cookware around 680 AD.
 Dutch ovens are often made from this material because of its superior heat retention.
 But it is very reactive to acidic foods like tomatoes and lemons.

 Enamel Cast Iron